AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ### Updating Your Environments {#updating-your-environments}

+>[!NOTE]
+> As of 2024, development instances and some sandbox programs are already automatically updated so there is no need to manage updates for them manually.
+As a result of this transition, the option to Update environment manually for development instances might not be available to _some_ of your programs.

-The **Update** option is available from the **Environments** card for environments in sandbox programs by clicking the ellipsis button of the environment.
+The **Update** option is available from the **Environments** card for some development environments and environments in sandbox programs by clicking the ellipsis button of the environment.

 ![Update option from Environments card](assets/environ-update2.png)